 - Create a basic data layer (for details, see How to Create a Basic Data Layer)

-- Create overview and detail pages for the customer object (for details, see How to Create Your First Two Overview and Detail Pages)
+- Create overview and detail pages for the customer object (for details, see How to Create Your First Two Overview & Detail Pages)

 - Create a menu item to access the customer overview page (for details, see How to Set Up the Navigation Structure)

-3 Replacing the Default Save Button with a Custom Save Button
+3 Replacing the Default Save Button with a Custom One

 To replace the default Save button with a custom one, follow these steps:

-Right-click the new Microflow button and select Go to microflow to open the new microflow:
+Right-click the new Microflow button and select Go to microflow to open the new microflow.
+The microflow should look like the one below:

-- Drag a Commit object(s) action from the Toolbox to the line between the green start and red end events, which will insert a commit action activity.
+Drag a Commit object(s) action from the Toolbox to the flow between the start and end events.

-- Double-click the new activity to open its properties:
+Double-click the Commit object(s) activity to open its properties.

-- In the Input section, select Customer for Variable and click OK.
-The microflow should now look like this:
+In the Input section, select Customer for Object or List, and click OK:

 5 Extending the Microflow with Your Own Functionality